H3llKa1ser/B00t2R00t/Cloud Penetration Testing/Microsoft  Azure/Credentialed Enumeration/Cleartext Credentials Exposure.md

 ### As attackers with Reader access, we can look at this code to extract valuable information about the application, and potentially gather credentials that can be used to pivot.

-## TIP: It is worth noting here that being able to read the code in the Function app depends on
-the development method and deployment type used.
+## TIP: It is worth noting here that being able to read the code in the Function app depends on the development method and deployment type used.
 For example, if development is done locally (not in the portal) and deployed using web deploy, the code will not be visible.
 This is also the case for compiled languages such as C

+## 2) Reading app files as a reader:

+ - 1) Under Functions, go to App files

+ - 2) Find a SENSITIVE.json file (or any other possibly interesting .json file in the app files)

+ - 3) We might find interesting data like credentials (ClientID , TenantID , ClientSecret , etc.)

+### Client and secret ID can be used to authenticate as an Azure AD app registration